veronicavlee89/bank-tech-test/README.md

 I want my statement to show a running balance with each transaction So that I can see what my account balance was at that time

+As an account holder
+I want my statement to print the transactions in reverse chronological order So that I can easily follow the transactions when reading

 As a product owner
 I want to only allow amounts that are greater than 0 and up to 2 decimal places So that the transaction data maintains integrity